About this Podcast

 With this podcast, I took a look at one of my favorite childhood movies: Speed Racer.
 I talk about the criticisms this movie received and the many positives I found in the movie.
 I compare some parts of the movie to its source material and explain why its transition from a TV show to a movie works out.

 About Niko Jokhadze

-This unit is about the creative and technological process of making a podcast.
+This unit was about the creative and technological process of making a podcast.
 This audio-focused medium allows creators to make a story and portray it without the distraction of visuals because some stories just do not need any video to enhance them.
 The lack of a need for visuals makes a podcast a lot more easily approachable for a normal person, since really the only thing you need to make one is an audio recorder, or even your phone, but more professional podcasts use recording booths or studios, which we had the option to use.
 My inspiration for making a podcast was the many movie review channels you’d find on YouTube.
 For example, Jeremy Jahns.
 He makes very entertaining reviews for the movies he watches, both spoiler-free and spoiler-filled.
 While his videos do have visuals of him talking and some images showing up, which fit the audio, they can still be very easily experienced just by listening to them.
 I wanted to take a shot at talking about a movie I liked, so I thought in the way of not needing visuals to support my speaking, and just being descriptive enough to grasp the picture.